microsoft/vscode-docs/docs/remote/ssh.md

 ## Known Limitations

-- Only SSH key based authentication is currently supported.
+- Using key based authentication is strongly recommended.
+Passwords and other tokens entered for [alternate authentication methods](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) are not saved.
-- The host you connect to must be running a Debian / Ubuntu based Linux distribution and `/bin/bash` must exist.
-(Windows hosts are not yet supported.)
+- Windows SSH Hosts are **not** yet supported.
+(Windows clients **are** supported.)
+- Linux hosts must have Bash (`/bin/bash`) installed.
-- Using PuTTY on Windows is not supported.
+- PuTTY is not supported on Windows.
 - You cannot drag files out of the file explorer to your local filesystem to copy them.
-- Local proxy settings are not reused by the VS Code Remote server which can prevent extensions from working without adding a global `HTTP_PROXY` and `HTTPS_PROXY` environment variable with the appropriate proxy information.
+- Local proxy settings are not reused on the remote host which can prevent extensions from working unless the appropriate proxy information is configured on the remote host (e.g. global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
 - See [here for a list of active issues](https://aka.ms/vscode-remote/ssh/issues) on GitHub that are tagged with SSH.

 ## Common questions